giuliachiola/super-notes/docs/react/egghead.io-beginner-course/03-jsx.md

-## Lesson 04 | Create a User Interface with React’s JSX syntax
+# JSX syntax

 This is *NOT* JavaScript code, but it is JSX

 ```jsx
 const element = <div className="container">Hello World</div>;